vzahradnik/vzahradnik-publishing/social-media/2025-12-02/eledo_founder_reflection_post_2025_12_01_2351.md

 # So How Do You Protect Such a Business?
 My advice is unconventional, but I strongly believe it is the **best path** for small SaaS founders.

+Before we continue, there’s a term worth knowing:

+### **Moatsecurity**
+*A new discipline focused on protecting a digital product from being economically or structurally replicated — especially through AI-assisted reverse engineering.
+Cybersecurity protects your data.
+Moatsecurity protects your entire business model.*

+This article essentially outlines the first practical steps toward moatsecurity for SaaS founders.

+---

 # Open-source your product — **with teeth.**